Israel's next finance minister brings religion to the front of economic strategy | Politics

 He spoke about his approach in an interview with an ultra-Orthodox magazine, Mishpacha.
 Excerpts of the interview were broadcast by Israel's Channel 12.
 "They tried many economic theories, right?
 They tried capitalism, they tried socialism.
 There is one thing they didn't try: 'if you obey'," Smotrich said, referring to Jewish scripture that calls on people to follow God's will.

-Smotrich said those of faith, himself included, believe that, "the more Israel promotes more Torah, more Judaism, more of the commandment to settle the land, more kindness and solidarity, then the Lord will grant us great abundance."
+Smotrich said those of faith, himself included, believed that "the more Israel promotes more Torah, more Judaism, more of the commandment to settle the land, more kindness and solidarity, then the Lord will grant us great abundance".
 A spokesman for Smotrich confirmed the comments.

+In a separate interview with religious news website Kikar Hashabat, Smotrich said he expected the new government would bring new priorities, adding that state financing of religious seminaries would "grow significantly".
+Instead of doing mandatory military service, many ultra-Orthodox men are given exemptions in order to study at religious schools, a point of contention among Israelis.

+At the same time, only about half of ultra-Orthodox men work, according to government data.
+Many prefer to dedicate their time to Torah study.
+Israel's central bank has said this is a drain on the economy and has recommended incentives to draw more ultra-Orthodox men into the workforce.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)